 If you are willing to watch the series: don’t read further.
 I will share a number of spoilers in the following paragraphs.

 The first two episodes were a little disappointing for me.
 The focus was on Mia, who is going to live in Freiburg and her getting to know her roommates.
 Lotta isn’t interested in studying, but she is interested in partying and men.
 Chen-Lu is a bit stereotypical with her Chinese origins.
 She studies biotechnology, makes luminescent plants with genetic modifications and keeps talking.
 Of all supporting roles, I like her the most.

 Mia’s third roommate is Ole.
 He brings a few fun elements of biohacking to the series, such as an implantable NFC chip (which I also have), eye drops for night vision and magnets in his fingertips.
 He watches tutorials on YouTube for instructions and shares his own experiments on Instagram.

 In college, Mia tries to get a job as research assistant to Professor Lorenz.
-She picks up with her current assistant Niklas.
-Later it turns out he has is own reasons for helping Lorenz.
-What also becomes clear in the following episode, is that his roommate Jasper is also interested in Mia.
-This of course makes for a love drama, but this was too obvious for me.
+She picks up with her current assistant Jasper.
+Later, it turns out he has its own reasons for helping Lorenz.
+What also becomes clear in the following episode, is that his roommate Niklas is also interested in Mia.
+This of course makes for a love drama, but this was too obvious to me.

 Genetically modified flies